openhab/org.openhab.binding.zwave/doc/fibaro/fgwdeu111_0_0.md

 ### Parameter 163: 1st button ON value sent to association groups

-First button – Switch ON value sent to 2nd and 3rd association groups This parameter defines value sent with Switch ON command to devices associated in 2nd and 3rd association group.
+First button – Switch ON value sent to 2nd and 3rd association groups
+<p&gtThis parameter defines value sent with Switch ON command to devices associated in 2nd and 3rd association group.</p&gt <p&gtParameter size: 2B</p&gt <p&gtDefault value: 255</p&gt <p&gtAvailable values:</p&gt <p&gt0-99, 255 – value sent</p&gt <p&gt254 – send value equal to the current level</p&gt

-Parameter size: 2B

-Default value: 255

-Available values:

-0-99, 255 – value sent

-254 – send value equal to the current level
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```255```.